CodeReub/Hello-World-/README.md

 # Hello-World-
-This is the first repository created by CodeReub, aka Chillbilly Rube, student of coding
+This is the first repository created by CodeReub, aka Chillbilly Rube, student of coding.